SIDN/ForSale/examples/README.md

 `_for-sale.example.nl.
 1800 IN TXT "v=FORSALE1;fcod=SIG-AGQAYQBzAGQAYQBzAGQACg=="`

-The interpretation of the `fcod=` content value is entirely up to the issuing party.

 > [!IMPORTANT]
 > Remember: `fcod=` content values only have meaning between parties that have agreed on their use.
 They have no universal meaning, unlike the `furi=` and `fval=` content tag-value pairs.